 • Large goods vehicles (with a maximum laden weight of more than 3.5 tonnes) and buses (vehicles with more than eight seats) that are used commercially aren't exempt.

-• A pre-1960 vehicle will continue to be MoT exempt after the changes on 20 May 2018 (see below) until its road tax renewal date.
+• A pre-1960 vehicle will continue to be MoT exempt after the changes that came in on 20 May 2018 (see below) until its road tax renewal date.
 If the owner declares it a Vehicle of Historic Interest (VHI) while renewing the tax, it continues to be MoT exempt.
 Otherwise it will need an MoT test before it can be used on the road.

 • In order to claim MoT-exempt VHI status for a vehicle, the owner will have the option to tick a VHI declaration box as part of its annual road tax renewal procedure, otherwise the vehicle will continue to require an annual MoT test.